Failedex/CarbonMonoxide/README.md

 - playerctl
 - mpDris2 (and mpd I guess)
 - grim and wl-copy
-- python3 (for quotes, weather, timer, and sway workspaces)
+- python3 (and i3ipc, gobject)
-- wvkbd-mobintl and wofi (for touchscreen purposes)
+- wvkbd-mobintl (for touchscreen purposes)
+- wofi
 - swaylock
 - a file under `~/Documents/fuck.txt`.
 This is a to-do list